Trust Bloomberg Tax for the international news and analysis to navigate the complex tax treaty networks and global business regulations.

 Today, the logic of this phrase may equally apply to policy efforts on the taxation of internet-based companies that focus on how their users create untaxed commercial value.

 Tax professionals have recently suggested that U.S.-focused political tensions are strongly swaying this issue, hurting work on wider tax matters arising from these companies.

 They think, in other words, that politics is “wagging” the digital tax debate.

 “With digital, politics is way out ahead of the issue,” and “it’s not helping the current environment,” Richard Collier, associate fellow at the University of Oxford’s Saïd Business School, said July 2 at the institution’s 2018 summer tax conference.
 “It obscures what we’re dealing with here.”

-Nancy Manzano, director in the chief tax office of U.S. drugmaker Vertex Inc., strikes a similar tone.
+Nancy Manzano, director in the chief tax office of Vertex Inc., a tax software company headquartered in King of Prussia, Pa., strikes a similar tone.